sballin/sballin.github.io/math/quadratic/quadratic.md

 # The Quadratic Formula

-I couldn't remember if I'd derived it before, and Wikipedia said it was fun and hinted that it involved completing the square.
+I couldn't remember having derived it before.
+Wikipedia said it was fun, so I tried it:

 $$\begin{align}
 0 &= ax^2+bx+c = x^2+\frac bax+\frac ca\\\\